-Penelope Williams (Penny) is a lecturer in the School of Management with whose research explores the changing nature of work.
-Her research interests span work in the gig economy, flexible work arrangements, the impact of technology on work and workers, casual and precarious employment and digital capability/employability skills for university graduates.
-Penny has over 15 years in corporate HR and strategic consultancy roles, working across public and private sectors, nationally and internationally.
+Penelope Williams (Penny) is a senior lecturer in the School of Management whose research explores the changing nature of work and the intersections of technology and work.
+Her research interests span work in the gig economy, flexible work arrangements, the impact of technology, including AI on work and workers, precarious employment and digital capability/employability skills for university graduates.
+Penny has over 15 years experience in corporate HR and strategic consultancy roles, working across public and private sectors, nationally and internationally.
 She is an experienced workshop facilitator with a depth of knowledge in workforce planning, and strategic HRM, and has undertaken industry based research projects addressing the structure and effectiveness of HR, and planning for future workforce needs.
 Her background underpins her current research into how work is changing, with a focus on the challenges that technology, digital platforms and new modes of employment present for organisations, individuals and wider society.
 Penny lectures in the QUT Business School, and has been the recipient of a QUT Vice Chancellor’s Performance Award for her teaching practice, as well as a Grand Finalist in QUT’s Sessional Teaching and Reflection Showcase for the creation of innovative and effective teaching practices.
-Penny is a member of Australian Human Resources Institute and a Fellow of the Higher Education Academy (UK).
+Penny is a member of Australian Human Resources Institute and Fellow and Associate Fellow (Indigenous) of the Higher Education Academy (UK).

 - Social media in the creative sector: 'Below the line' screen industries employees

 - Technological Disruption and the Photographic Industry